pengzhao-intel/incubator-mxnet/example/quantization/README.md

 python imagenet_gen_qsym_mkldnn.py --model=resnet50_v1 --num-calib-batches=5 --calib-mode=naive
 ```

 The model would be automatically replaced in fusion and quantization format.
 It is then saved as the quantized symbol and parameter files in the `./model` directory.
+Set `--model` to `resnet18_v1/resnet50_v1b/resnet101_v1` to quantize other models.
 The following command is to launch inference.

 ```
 # USE MKLDNN AS SUBGRAPH BACKEND